Zren/zren.github.io/_posts/2017-11-01-developing-kde-in-a-virtualbox.markdown

 sudo apt install openssh-server
 {% endhighlight %}

-We previously port forwarded the virtual machines port 22 (SSH) to port 2222 on the host OS.
+We previously port forwarded the virtual machines port 22 (SSH) to port 2222 on the host OS when configuring the VM.
+So we can now connect to it.

 Open up your terminal in your Host OS.
 You can now connect to it's terminal with: